gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 We want to run our application in Python, So we'll use python:3.6 as the base image.

-ENV creates an environment variable called PYTHONUNBUFFERED and sets it to 1 (which, remember, is “truthy”).
+ENV creates an environment variable called PYTHONUNBUFFERED and sets it to 1.
 Altogether, this statement means that Docker won't buffer the output from your application; instead, you will get to see your output in your console the way you're used to.

 RUN is a Docker command which instructs to run something on the shell.
 Here we'll use this several time for the following tasks
 - mkdir to make a new directory